AppOps API

 String deploymentPlanId);

-global static List<AppOpsWebServices.Jobs> deploy(String deploymentName,
+global static List<PDRI.AppOpsWebServices.Jobs> deploy(String deploymentName,

 String deploymentNotes,